Looking for a one-page handout? SETD5 Syndrome: At a Glance is a printable overview. ↓ Download PDF

 • Low muscle tone (hypotonia)

-• Gait abnormalities, including tip-toe walking
+• Gait abnormalities, including tip-toe walking, unsteady gait, and fine motor difficulties

 • Epilepsy or seizures in some